Why Endurance Athletes Can Have an Advantage in HYROX

 Endurance Background translates well to HYROX event

-Mostly runners and triathletes by background, Coach Anthony and Deana finished in the top 20 of nearly 1200 teams, on their first attempt of this race together.
+Endurance athletes by background, Coach Anthony and Deana finished in the top 20 of nearly 1200 teams, on their first attempt of this race together.

 They also both did 3 Hyrox events in one weekend - one each day.